By VexaScribe Editorial · Pricing verified July 8, 2026 · Benchmark data added

 Do I need a transcription API if my users just want to upload files?

 Probably not.
-If your product is a consumer-facing transcription tool, a hosted UI like NovaScribe handles upload, processing, editing, and export without you touching an API.
+If your product is a consumer-facing transcription tool, a hosted UI like VexaScribe handles upload, processing, editing, and export without you touching an API.
 APIs make sense when you're embedding transcription into a larger product (meeting assistants, compliance tooling, media pipelines) — not when a finished UI would do.